sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 # Maintenance Playbook Reference

 The `playbooks/maintenance.yml` file is the primary entry point for scheduled upkeep of the RKE2 clusters.
-It contains two plays that share the same maintenance block while using dedicated control-plane inventory groups to steer execution.
+It contains two plays that share the same maintenance block while relying on explicit inventory groups to steer execution.

 ## Execution order

-1. **Server play** – Targets every host in the inventory but immediately skips nodes that are not listed in the cluster's control-plane group.
+1. **Server play** – Runs against the global `kube_control_plane` group, which aggregates each cluster's `<cluster>_control_plane` child referenced by `kube_control_plane_group`.
 With `serial: 1` the play finishes maintenance on one server before moving on to the next.
+Because these hosts already ship with a kubeconfig, kubectl interactions can immediately use the selected delegate.
-2. **Agent play** – Runs the same sequence for worker nodes.
-Each host skips itself when it belongs to the control-plane group and discovers the appropriate server delegate through the shared `select_kubectl_delegate` helper.
+2. **Agent play** – Targets the companion `kube_workers` aggregate group composed of each cluster's `<cluster>_workers` child referenced by `kube_worker_group`.
+The play imports the same maintenance block, but relies on the `select_kubectl_delegate` helper to copy a kubeconfig from the control-plane and execute Kubernetes operations from the Ansible controller.

-The separation into two plays keeps the orchestration logic obvious while the shared host variable avoids maintaining parallel groups in the inventory.
+Splitting the plays by inventory group avoids per-host conditionals and makes it obvious which hosts perform cluster orchestration versus which consume the shared delegate.

 ## Task sequence